 - Legal advice is considered for medium and high category incidents or incidents likely to be compensable.
-The Associate Director WEG will advise following consultation with the Director of Human Resources and the Legal Office.
+The Deputy Chief People Officer Safety and Wellbeing will advise following consultation with the Chief People Officer (Director of Human Resources) and the Legal Office.

 Incident investigation planning

-- The Associate Director WEG or delegate assigns appropriate investigators with relevant competency to the incident investigation team as required based on the category of the incident.
+- The Deputy Chief People Officer, Safety and Wellbeing or delegate, assigns appropriate investigators with relevant competency to the incident investigation team as required based on the category of the incident.

 Incident investigation data collection

 - All data is referenced on the incident investigation reports and in Figtree.
 The incident investigation team collects the following data where possible:

 - a summary of the scene of the incident and any evidence (security footage, photos, sketches), description of environmental factors at the time;

 - a timeline leading up to the incident and immediately following the incident;

 - a copy of any safe working tools in use at the time (such as safety working instructions, risk assessments, permits to work, relevant training records of persons involved, any manual or maintenance records for equipment involved, any material substance sheets for substances, any checklists);

 - supervisor and witness statements; and

 - any interviews conducted.